Editor’s Note: This article on talent trends was originally written in 2019. A lot has changed since then and the post has been edited.

-Workplace culture is no longer a boardroom and break-room culture.
-With the dawn of the Fourth Industrial Revolution and the digital and societal transformations it brings, our talent pool is transforming in new ways, too – ways that impact how we communicate, connect, and relate to one another through work.
+We now know that workplace culture is not about the boardroom and the breakroom.
+In our post-pandemic world of remote and hybrid work, our talent pool is transforming in ways that impact how we communicate, connect, and relate to one another through work.

-The gig economy.
-Temporary positions are becoming more commonplace as organizations contract with independent workers for short-term engagements.
-According to a study by Intuit, 40 percent of American workers will be independent contractors by 2020.
+The rise of the gig economy is changing work.
+The gig economy is not just jobs like Uber and Lyft, but also short-term engagements.
+Originally seen as something you did when you couldn’t find a job, temporary jobs are now a choice for many people.
 This transition radically affects an organization’s strategy for employee hiring and retention, workforce planning, and talent development.
 Embracing this movement saves employers resources in benefits and office space; culturally, it improves employee well-being with greater flexibility and work/life balance.

 From Culture Transformation to Culture Influence